Showing posts with label Nintendo Switch. Show all posts

 Overall pretty decent otome game that shined on building a connection with the LI!

-bittersweet setup that became really obvious near the end of some route
+a potentially bittersweet setup that became really obvious near the end of some route

 but this wasn't a tear jerker, I think you're more likely to cry tears of joy

 from laughing over something stupid that just transpired.
+It was just a cute and funny

-Play order: Akihito > Chiaki > Gaku > Sakichi > Sousuke.
+My Play order: Akihito > Chiaki > Gaku > Sakichi > Sousuke.

 There was a lock on Sousuke's route so I did him last.
 None of the initial route